mably/ppcd/README.md

 [![Build Status](https://travis-ci.org/mably/ppcd.png?branch=master)]
 (https://travis-ci.org/mably/ppcd)

-ppcd is an alternative full node peercoin implementation written in Go (golang).
+ppcd is an alternative full node peercoin implementation written in Go (golang) based on Conformal btcd code.

 This project is currently under active development and not usable in production.